SuffolkLITLab/legal-tech-class/open-class/docs/classes/assignment-creating-document.md

 ## Assignment

 * Change the file name of the letter to be more descriptive
 * Add a yes/no question to the interview that prompts the user about whether they live in Alabama.
+Look back at assignment 3 for one way to add a [yes/no question](https://docassemble.org/docs/fields.html#fields%20yesnoradio) using the `fields` specifier.
+You could also use [yes/no buttons](https://docassemble.org/docs/fields.html#yesornoquestions).
 * Add an optional paragraph using `% if ...:` and `% endif` tags that only displays if they live in Alabama.
 For example, it might say "As an Alabama resident, I am disappointed..."
-Take a look back at assignment 1 where we went over optional text.
+You may want to review the section in [Mako](mako.md#use-conditional-text) on conditional text.
+We also used conditional text in Assignment 1.

 ### Turning in your work